yogiifr/Python-Journey/README.md

 This repo is designed to take me from the basics to becoming a Python expert.
 Before we dive into the content, let's go over the content of this repo.

 ### 1. Python Basics
-- Introduction to Python
-- Coding in Python using the command line or Python console
 - 70+ lectures covering each Python programming concept

 ### 2. Tkinter - Building Desktop Applications